CMU-Heinz-95702/Lab1-InstallationAndRaft/README.md

 8. Select Edit Configurations.
 The "Edit Configurations" is found by clicking the down arrow just to the right of TomEE 10.0.41 in the top right of the IDE.
 9. Go to the deployment tab.
 Scroll to the bottom.
-Change the Application Context to /<ProjectName>-1.0-SNAPSHOT where <ProjectName> is the name of your project.
-The <ProjectName> can be looked up in the artifactId of the pom.xml file.
+Change the Application Context to /Your-Project-Name-1.0-SNAPSHOT where Your-Project-Name is the name of your project.
+Your project name can be looked up in the artifactId of the pom.xml file.

 10. Select Apply and OK.